| As

 Economics and Business, and Social Issues.
 The former was chaired by

 Prof. Kenichi Ohno, while the latter was chaired by Prof. Izumi Ohno.
+In

 the Economics and Business Session, we welcomed three presenters.
 The